turingschool/backend-curriculum-site/module2/intermission_work/index.md

 ### If you are Repeating

-Do a modifided version of the assignments above.
+Do a modified version of the assignments above:

 * Complete a timed [Static Challenge](./static_challenge) (2 hrs)
     * If you did Challenge 1 the first time, do Challenge 2, and vice versa.
     * As you work, reference the [W3Schools HTML5 Tutorial](https://www.w3schools.com/html/default.asp) and [W3Schools CSS Tutorial](https://www.w3schools.com/css/default.asp)
 * [Intro to SQL](./sql) (3/4 hrs total, 1 hr each section)
     * You can skip the Jumpstart Lab tutorial if you like.
-You can use the Checks for Understanding as a gauge of whether you  need to review it or not
+You can use the Checks for Understanding as a gauge of whether you need to review it or not.
     * Work on the SQL exercises.
 Spend at least 1 hour in all three sections.
     * Complete the Checks for Understanding
 * [Task Manager](https://github.com/turingschool-examples/task_manager_rails)